ti-oluwa/traffik/README.md

 ### Multi-process shared memory backend - multiple workers, one machine

 > EXPERIMENTAL!
-This is a non-conventional one and still requires a lot of testing to prove its viability.
+This is a non-conventional one and still requires a lot of testing to prove its stability.
 It may be removed in future releases.
 This only works on UNIX platforms with `"fork"` process start method.

 If you're running gunicorn/uvicorn with several workers on a single box and don't want to stand up Redis just to get accurate counts across them then you can try out this backend.

 I must say, setup may be trickier than other backends as it relies on process forking.
 Also context usage is constrained.
 You cannot use a closing context (`close_on_exit=True`) within the application with this one.
-Although, it is permitted at lifespan level
+Although, it is permitted at lifespan (outermost) level

 ```python
 from traffik.backends.multiprocess import MultiProcessInMemoryBackend